Radio WiFi Modules

 Our suppliers in this category Radio WiFi Modules:

-8DEVICES is a company specializing in SOM- (System on a Module) and radio-modules with Bluetooth and Wi-Fi support.
-All modules are based on chip sets from Qualcomm.
-The long years of experience in hardware and software development allow the company to provide high quality and reliable modules.
-As a licensed design partner (ADC: Authorized Design Center) of Qualcomm 8DEVICES also supports customer-specific designs and offers individual software and hardware solutions matching your personal requirements.
+8DEVICES is specialized in SOM (System on a Module) and combo radio modules for Wi-Fi and Bluetooth that are all based on QUALCOMM chipsets.
+The company's extensive experience in hardware and software development allows it to offer high-qualityand reliable modules.
+As QUALCOMM's Authorised Design Centre (ADC) partner, 8DEVICES also supports custom designs and offers customized software and hardware solutions to meet your specific requirements

 COMPEX has a long history of working with Qualcomm and specializes exclusively in their Wi-Fi radio and SoC devices.
 COMPEX is therefore an official ADC (Authorized Design Center) of Qualcomm and offers its customers innovative reference designs as well as support for hardware and software development.